xNifty/MasterOfThieves/README.md

 Currently
 ---------
 * Currently am fixing up level loading and music / themes depending on instance.
-* attempting to move completely away from global variables
+* looking for way to move key handling to a different class and out of the game class; probably move to player class

 Issues
 ------